SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

 [*] 2 total (1 new) items found.
 ```

-Now, exploring these hosts I relized quickly that most the new hosts on other domains are not associated with my company.
-So, I am going to remove them.
+Now, exploring these hosts we realize quickly that most the new hosts on other domains are not associated with the company.
+Hence, we will remove them.

 ```
 [recon-ng][websitename] > show hosts